John5821/AttestationServer/README.md

-See the overview of the project at https://attestation.app/about.
+sSee the overview of the project at https://attestation.app/about.

 ## Installation guide